minheq/antd-theme-editor/README.md

 ```
 git submodule update --init --recursive // Adds antd submodule to the project
+git submodule update --remote --rebase  // Update antd submodule if it is outdated
 yarn create-stories                     // Creates the stories
 ```